 Traditionally, school attendance is strong in our school.
 However, the staff remains vigilant so that 'risk' students are identified early.
 Risk students can be categorised as those who miss more than 5 days in a 20-day period without an accompanying note of explanation from parents/guardians.
 Appropriate contact takes place between the school and parents/guardians either via a letter or a note in the homework diary when this occurs.
 A meeting between parents and the Principal may be set up if deemed necessary.
+The school may also request a doctor's note for extended absences due to illness.

 Absences of more than 20 days are automatically referred to the Education Welfare Officer.